 Southern Maryland Celtic Festival

-April 26, 2014 marks the 36th year for the oldest Celtic celebration in Maryland.
+April 26, 2014 marked the 36th year for the oldest Celtic celebration in Maryland.
 Chosen in 2000 by Congressman Steny Hoyer to represent Southern Maryland in the national “Local Legacy” project of the Library of Congress’ bicentennial celebration, the Southern Maryland Celtic Festival and Highland Gathering highlights the heritage of the Breton, Cornish, Irish, Manx, Scots, and Welsh.

 The festival is scheduled on the last Saturday of April every year from 10 AM to 6 PM, rain or shine, on the 560-acre Jefferson Patterson Park and Museum.
 Look for our flyers each year so you can start inviting friends and neighbors to go with you and share our common heritage (or learn about someone else’s!).
 While the park will allow pets, it would be less stressful for them if you left your furry friends at home.

 More than 50 clans and societies have information to share.
 Three performing stages offer continuous music and dance featuring internationally known recording artists and groups.
 Watch craft and country-dance demonstrations and listen to harp, and Scottish fiddling while storytellers weave tales alongside historical displays, crafts and food.
 There is a Celtic market place for foods and gifts that provide an old world atmosphere.
 All-day competitions include pipers, fiddlers, highland dancers, athletes, drummers, pipe bands and Celtic Harpers.
 After closing ceremonies, join us in the dance pavilion for the evening ceilidh.

 It’s always a good idea to bring an extra set of car keys to your vehicle, just in case.
 If inclement conditions are in the forecast, please remember that trees and tents do not make for safe refuge.
 Here is a link to the National Weather Service’s Severe Weather Safety Preparedness Guide.
 Additionally, if you plan to stay past dark we recommend having a flashlight.

 All lost and found, including human beings, should report to the General Admission gate for pick up.